Real Estate in Costa Rica

 When we asked expats what advice they would give a foreigner before buying a property in Costa Rica, they said:

 "1.
 Buying property in Costa Rica requires a local lawyer, who can help you understand the local laws and regulations regarding ownership, transferal of ownership, local taxes, and property rights.
 2. It is wise to hire a Costa Rican lawyer and real estate professional to advise you on the purchase of property and to ensure the transfer and registration of property are done correctly.
 3. Consider due diligence, which involves researching the property’s title, surveying the land, and verifying the seller’s legal right to transfer property.
 4. Make sure you understand the foreign ownership limits in the country, which are designed to protect the rights of local people in land ownership.
 5. It is important to familiarize yourself with the local customs and laws regarding property ownership, including Costa Rica’s Title Guarantee Law, which requires all property to be registered with the government to ensure legal proof of ownership.
 6. Property taxes in Costa Rica are typically paid annually and are based on the assessed value of the property.
 7. Make sure you understand the process of obtaining residency and work permits, if needed, as the process can be complicated.
-8. Make sure you understand the potential liabilities and responsibilities should any problems arise after you purchase the property," said one foreigner living in Costa Rica.
+8. Make sure you understand the potential liabilities and responsibilities should any problems arise after you purchase the property," said one in Costa Rica.

 Are foreigners allowed to own property in Costa Rica?